 #2.
 Focus on creating emotions

-Once the user flow is ready, the next step would be to create emotions you want your users to experience when they enter your website.
-Do you want them to feel excited or serious?
-Curious or welcomed?
-And, once they are done with their purchasing, how should they feel?
+Once the user flow is ready, the next step is to create emotions you want your users to experience when they enter your website.
+Do you want them to feel excited?
+Serious?
+Curious?
+Once they're done with their purchasing, how should they feel?
 Satisfied?
 Relaxed?
 Believe it or not, UX can be used to create intended emotions by playing with imagery, colors, graphics, messaging, and more.
-But then, no matter what, make sure your feelings are in sync with your brand identity and values.
+Make sure your feelings are in sync with your brand identity and values.

 #3.
 Sketch out your vision

-Once you have nailed down the customer actions and mood, you can now move on toward the designing part - as to how each page of your website or app should look like.
+Once you've nailed down the customer actions and mood, you can move on to the designing phase and what each page of your website or app should look like.
 It could be the placement of the buttons, content layout, color scheme, among many other things.
 Sketch out your design, which could further be used to create an outline for your website or app.
 Even if you plan to outsource your UX process, sketching your UX requirements will help you to communicate your ideas more clearly.

 #4.
 Avoid feature overloading

 Facebook Messenger is loaded with all types of features making it clunky and overwhelming for chat users.
-There are stories, games, food, so on and so forth.
-These features may appear too much for chat users to digest.
+These may be too much for chat users to digest.
 This is where Messenger Lite comes to their rescue.
 The app exclusively focuses on the chat feature only, which makes it an ideal UX strategy.

 #5.
 Usability should be frictionless and intuitive

-It’s essential to make customer journey through your app frictionless.
+It’s essential to make the customer journey on your app frictionless.
 For this, you need to make sure the layout is good enough to be used with one hand.
-For customers using larger smartphones it’s common to go all the way to the top of the screen to tap a particular button.
+For customers using larger smartphones it’s common to have to scroll all the way to the top of the screen to tap a particular button.
 This is bad UX.

-If the critical functions of your app are not easy to reach, it might frustrate the users.
+If the critical functions of your app aren't easy to reach, it might frustrate the users.
 The design should be frictionless and intuitive to drive sales and engagement.

 #6.
 Easy to understand typography

 If you think that all fonts are good enough and that you need not waste time thinking about fonts, then you have the wrong impression.
-If users are having difficulty deciphering the information on your app or site, it will leave a negative impact on the customers and might as well affect their overall experience.
-Employing consistent and accessible visual language will ensure that your customers understand the content in a manner you want them to.
+If users are having difficulty deciphering the information on your app or site, it will leave a negative impact on them and might affect their overall experience.
+Employing consistent and accessible visual language will ensure that your customers understand the content in they way you want them to.

 #7.
 Conduct early testing